 Scientific and medical congresses are known for their large scientific programs and data, such as abstracts, sessions, posters, and authors.
 On top of that, most of these program items are interconnected and hold different roles.
 For example, a person could be the speaker of a session, the (co-)author of multiple abstracts, and function as a chairperson for a different session at the same time.
 Just passing to connect the different items would undermine the usability of your app and could poorly reflect on the overall quality of your scientific program.

-1. Analyze your programme
+1. Analyze your program

-When aiming to conquer this challenge, the first thing to look at is the organisation of your data: Analyse-it to identify links that are important to implement and organise your data accordingly.
+When aiming to conquer this challenge, the first thing to look at is the organization of your data: Analyse it to identify links that are important to implement and organize your data accordingly.
 Then, define pathways that you want your attendees to follow in your app.
 While doing this, it is important to take the perspective of your attendees.
 Your app should work intuitively and offer them logical links.
 Let’s take the Cardiologist Laura as an example.
 She attended a panel discussion at a Cardiology Congress and is interested in the approach of one particular speaker, Mr. Cowie.
 After the discussion, she would like to read an abstract by Mr. Cowie and know if he is presenting any more sessions later that day.
 So, make sure to link Mr. Cowie’s speaker profile to the panel discussion and connect his profile to all his sessions, posters, and abstracts.